Geetanjali098/EcommerceDataGuardian/README.md

 # 📊 Data Quality

-**Data Quality** is a modern web application designed to assess and manage the integrity of data within e-commerce datasets.
+**Data Quality** is a modern web application designed to access and manage the integrity of data within e-commerce datasets.
 Built using a powerful frontend stack, this app ensures smooth performance, responsive design, and secure authentication.

 ## 🚀 Features